US, Italy united on Ukraine, with slightly different tones

 Draghi is pushing for even a limited truce to allow talks to resume, mindful also of the impact on Italy should the war spill over Ukraine’s borders.
 Statements by Biden and his emissaries have been more aggressive, suggesting both regime change and the goal of weakening Russia.

 These differences reflect not only Italy’s geographic closeness to the fighting, but also its historic political and economic ties with Russia.
-Italy gets 40% of its natural gas from Russia, and economic trade last year amounted to 20 billion euros.
+Italy gets 40% of its natural gas from Russia, and economic trade last year amounted to 20 billion euros ($21 billion).

 “There are two currents regarding Russia,” Sergio Romano, a Cold War-era Italian ambassador to Moscow, told The Associated Press.
 “There is the position of the countries that see in the war in Ukraine the possibility, or the hope, of the diminishment of Russian power.
 I think this current is strong in the U.S.